Sameeriit/GoSpy/README.md

 - Icon from [gopherize.me](https://gopherize.me/)
 - [c-bata/go-prompt](https://github.com/c-bata/go-prompt/) for the interactive prompt on the server
 - [JP Bruins Slot](https://itnext.io/encrypt-data-with-a-password-in-go-b5366384e291) for most of the encryption code
+- [vfedoroff/go-netcat](https://github.com/vfedoroff/go-netcat/blob/master/main.go) for some of the reverse shell network logic